Winter is a cold, dark time…especially in your garage.

 When I was doing research for this article, I came across a few sites that had really fancy BTU calculators.

-Most of them were on manufacturer websites that have an interest in having you spend the most you can on your garage heater.
+Most of them were on manufacturer websites that are interested in having you spend the most you can on your garage heater.

-So I went to one of the unbiased sources that I trust the most: EnergyStar.gov.
+So, I went to one of the unbiased sources I trust the most: EnergyStar.gov.

 The general rule is that you need a garage heater with a heating capacity in BTUs between 25 and 30 times the square footage of your room.